mwisemarierose/code-of-Africa/README.md

 - Clean and well-structured code

 ## Installation
+1. Open your preferable IDE eg:Visual studio

-1. Clone the repository: `git clone https://github.com/mwisemarierose/code-of-Africa`
+2. Clone the repository: `git clone https://github.com/mwisemarierose/code-of-Africa`
-2. Navigate to the project directory: `cd your clone directory`
+3. Navigate to the project directory: `cd your clone directory`
-3. Open the `index.html` file in your preferred web browser.
+4. Open the `index.html` file in your preferred web browser.

 ## Usage